CS-433/ml-project-2-vikings_ml/README.md

 # CS-433 - PROJECT 2 - ML_Vikings

 ## Description
 This project is the second of two in the EPFL course "CS-433 Machine Learning".
 The aim of the project is solve the AICrowd challenge Road Segmenation hosted by MLO EPFL.
-Our best submission achieved a F1-score of 0.901 and can be found here: https://www.aicrowd.com/challenges/epfl-ml-road-segmentation/submissions/167620.

 A complete challenge description as well as the training and test data provided, can be found at:\
 https://www.aicrowd.com/challenges/epfl-ml-road-segmentation